tomossmith/MS3-Foodie/README.md

         - The website should load quickly and only load the necessary files required to display the key elements of the site first to improve load times.

             This was an area that was a little tricky to deal with, however I was able to make minor changes to help improve load times.
-            Unfortunatley, as the website was sourcing the recipe images using URL's provided by the site users, this meant that there were increased load times.
+            Unfortunately, as the website was sourcing the recipe images using URL's provided by the site users, this meant that there were increased load times.
-            To help improve these times I changed the amount of recipes that were being displayed on the homepage using pagination and also deferred some scripts and links from loading at the initial load of the page.
+            To help improve these times I changed the number of recipes that were being displayed on the homepage using pagination and also deferred some scripts and links from loading at the initial load of the page.

             To monitor my results and how the changes I made affected the score, I used [Lighthouse](https://developers.google.com/web/tools/lighthouse)